aprilspeight/workshops/_docs/Southern/2-create-a-scene.md

 ## Light

 The code below creates a hemispheric light for the scene.
+Add this snippet after the code for the **Camera**.

 ```javascript
     /***** Light *****/